Facebook is quietly pressuring its independent fact-checkers to change their rulings

 — PragerU (@prageru) May 23, 2020

-For Prager, alleged bias by Facebook is not only a source of grievance and a badge of honor but a lucrative fundraising cause.
+For PragerU, alleged bias by Facebook is not only a source of grievance and a badge of honor but a lucrative fundraising cause.
 In May, after another video was marked false, PragerU raked in $16,000 in a Facebook fundraiser protesting alleged censorship.
 Since 2018, PragerU has raised at least $400,000 in similar fundraisers, according to BuzzFeed News, a fraction of its estimated $25 million in income this year.

 And, despite its ongoing protest, much of that cash is likely to go to Facebook ads.
 Its page consistently spends more on Facebook advertising than major political campaigns and national advocacy groups, and ranks among the 10 biggest political spenders on the platform, the Los Angeles Times reported last year.
 PragerU says its videos have been watched more than two billion times.